Video Format War VHS vs Betamax?

 The price tag for Betamax machines would set you back $2295 for advanced models and the basic model just under $2000.

-You can see how when the VCR was introduced, and the price was much lower, Sony would lose its advantage.
+You can see how Sony lost its advantage when the VCR was introduced, and the price was much lower.

 How Much Did The First VCR Cost?